 About Pay Per View

-The Pay Per View program is named for the fact that we pay people $1.00 to view a short video about typical practices on animal farms and in slaughterhouses, answer follow-up questions during a debrief conversation with a trained volunteer, and then go home with information about how changing their eating habits can make a huge difference for animals, the earth, and themselves.
+Pay Per View is an innovative outreach strategy where people are offered $1.00 to view a short film about animals used for food, answer follow-up questions during a debrief conversation with a trained volunteer, and then go home with information about how changing their eating habits can make a huge difference for animals, the earth, and themselves.

 During the debrief conversations, we ask people to pledge to start eating vegan meals for a specific number of days per week.
 At these events, 75% of viewers pledged to eat vegan meals at least 1 to 2 days per week.

 Quite simply, it works!
 Follow-up surveys show than over 71% of respondents reduced their consumption of animal products after viewing the video and sought out additional information about a plant-based diet on their own within one month of viewing the video.
 Based on the survey data, estimates are that an average viewer eats 10 fewer animals per year after participating.

 Pay Per View exposes the public to the harsh reality of animal agriculture in a way that most other outreach cannot.
 With headphones on and a privacy enclosure around the screen, viewers are intimately engaged with what they are seeing.
 Viewers often tear up or become angry after watching the video, and our volunteers turn that passion into action by encouraging them to decrease their consumption of animal products and work towards a vegan diet.

 ARC’s statistics are significantly higher than national averages for this program.

 • 71% of survey respondents said that the experience caused them to change their diet (50% is the national average).